 You should be in a relationship where there’s honesty.
 You care for each other and love each other unconditionally.
 You want there to sin to them even if you don’t always agree with what they say no.

 The underlining message here is how much respect you are showing your partner.
-If you’re always bad-mouthing when you’re not around them, then that’s not good, and that’s not a sign of a healthy relationship.
-You should always say great things about your partner talk about how amazing they are.
+If you’re always bad-mouthing when you’re not around them, that’s not good, and that’s not a sign of a healthy relationship.
+You should always say great things about your partner and talk about how amazing they are.

 16. Try To Understand Each Other